luutuankiet/ETL-spotify/readme.md

 ## Extras - steps to recreate the project

 * Apart from required parameters in the script, this project includes python dependencies which is listed in `requirements.txt` doc.
-* For recreational purpose, after cloning the repo, please install said dependencies using `pip install -r requirements.txt`.
+* For recreational purpose, after cloning the repo please
+  * 1. install said dependencies using `pip install -r requirements.txt`.
+  * 2. use python to run main.py script.